jhustata/book/_sources/eee.md

 ```

-[^3]: Simulate missingess of DMARETHN and assess impact on output
+[^3]: We will simulate missingess of DMARETHN and assess the impact on Table 1